Personalized incentives as feedback design in generalized Nash equilibrium problems: Learning algorithm with personalized incentives

 \subsection{The two-layer algorithm}

-The proposed approach is summarized in Algorithm~\ref{alg:two_layer}.
-Specifically, in the outer loop a central coordinator aims at learning online (i.e., while the algorithm is running) the unknown, time-varying function $\theta$ (or its gradient mapping, $\nabla \theta$) by leveraging possibly noisy and sporadic agents' feedback on the private functions $g_i$'s (\texttt{S0}).
-On the basis of the estimated $\hat{g}_{i,t}$, at item (\texttt{S1}) the coordinator designs personalized incentive functionals $u_i$, and at item (\texttt{S2}) induces the noncooperative agents to face with an extended version of the \gls{GNEP} $\Gamma$ in \eqref{eq:single_prob}, i.e., $\overline{\Gamma} \coloneqq (\mc{I}, (\mc{X}_i)_{i \in \mc{I}}, (f_i)_{i \in \mc{I}})$, with $g_i(x_i, \bs{x}_{-i}; t) + u_i(x_i, \bs{x}_{-i}; t) \eqqcolon f_i(x_i, \bs{x}_{-i}; t)$ in place of $g_i(x_i, \bs{x}_{-i}; t)$.
+The proposed approach is summarized in Algorithm~\ref{alg:two_layer}, where black-filled bullets refer to the tasks that have to be performed by a central coordinator, while the empty bullet to the one performed by the agents in $\mc{I}$.
+Thus, in the outer loop a central entity aims at learning online the unknown, time-varying function $\theta$ (or its gradient mapping, $\nabla \theta$) by leveraging possibly noisy and sporadic agents' feedback on the private functions $g_i$'s (\texttt{S0}).
+On the basis of the estimated $\hat{g}_{i,t}$, at item (\texttt{S1}) the coordinator designs personalized incentive functionals $u_i${, which are successively communicated to the noncooperative agents taking part to the game.
+These latter then face with} an extended version of the \gls{GNEP} $\Gamma$ in \eqref{eq:single_prob} at item (\texttt{S2}), i.e., $\overline{\Gamma} \coloneqq (\mc{I}, (\mc{X}_i)_{i \in \mc{I}}, (f_i)_{i \in \mc{I}})$, with $g_i(x_i, \bs{x}_{-i}; t) + u_i(x_i, \bs{x}_{-i}; t) \eqqcolon f_i(x_i, \bs{x}_{-i}; t)$ in place of $g_i(x_i, \bs{x}_{-i}; t)$.
 Under a suitable choice of the personalized incentives, we will show that they act as regularization terms, as well as they trade-off convergence and robustness to the inexact knowledge of function $\theta$ and its gradient.
-Specifically, such incentives enable for the practical computation of an equilibrium of the extended game $\overline{\Gamma}$ at item (\texttt{S2}) through available solution algorithms for \glspl{GNEP} \cite{salehisadaghiani2016distributed,ye2017distributed,gadjov2021exact}.
+Specifically, such incentives enable for the practical computation of an equilibrium of the extended game $\overline{\Gamma}$ at item (\texttt{S2}) through available solution algorithms for \glspl{GNEP} \cite{salehisadaghiani2016distributed,ye2017distributed,gadjov2021exact}, which typically require distributed computation and inner communication rounds among the noncooperative agents in $\mc I$.

 Note that standard procedures in literature typically returns a \gls{v-GNE} \cite{cavazzuti2002nash,facchinei2007generalized}, which coincides to any solution to the \gls{GNEP} $\overline{\Gamma}$ that is also a solution to the associated \gls{VI}, i.e., any vector $\bs{x}_{t}^\star \in \Omega$ such that, for all $t \in \N$,